MRainOE/HaggleOs-Poc/kestra_agents/README.md

 This project contains the **Kestra orchestration logic** for an AI-powered eBay negotiation assistant.
 It uses a multi-agent system to analyze market prices, visually inspect item conditions, and generate strategic negotiation messages.

+**🌐 Live Deployment:** Our Kestra instance is deployed on Google Cloud for 7 days to support the hackathon demonstration and live testing.

 ## 🧠 System Architecture

 The workflow is split into three distinct "Agents" managed by a single Kestra Flow: